 To stay current and receive more tools and tips from our experts, sign up here.
 We’re all in this together.

-The current coronavirus or COVID-19 outbreak has now spread across more than 145 countries/regions worldwide, including the majority of U.S. states.
+As of August, the number of confirmed cases of COVID-19 had reached 20 million globally, with nearly 750,000 deaths.
 While the Centers for Disease Control and Prevention (CDC) has noted that most confirmed cases of COVID-19 have occurred in adults[i], it’s important to note that infections in children have been reported as well.

 “We know from our work fighting Ebola that children can be at great risk in a health crisis,” said Amy Richmond, Save the Children’s Director of Child Protection in Emergencies.
 “It is essential to put into place the plans that will ensure children’s health, safety and psychological well-being are the forefront of government and community responses.